-All our staff are aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues using the College's confidential reporting (whistleblowing) policy.
+All our staff are aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues using the Trust's Whistleblowing policy.

-Whistleblowing concerns about the Principal should be raised with the Chair of the Local Governing Body.
+Whistleblowing concerns about the Principal should be raised with the Chair of the Trust.

-NSPCC's whistleblowing advice line dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by College.
+NSPCC's whistleblowing advice line dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by Trust.